Enhanced active-sterile neutrino polarizability at the intensity frontier: Details of experiments

 SBND is located 110~m downstream of the BNB target, while ICARUS sits at a baseline of 600~m; both sample the same Booster Neutrino Beam (BNB) as MicroBooNE.
 For SBND we use the BNB flux prediction from Ref.~\cite{sbndflux}, and obtain the BNB flux at ICARUS by rescaling the SBND flux by the geometric factor $(110/600)^2$.
 Neither SBND nor ICARUS has yet reported a dedicated single-photon search.
 Accordingly, we treat both experiments in a projected-sensitivity mode, assuming a constant photon-detection efficiency of 10\%, consistent with the efficiency used for MicroBooNE, and impose a minimum photon-energy requirement of $E_\gamma > 20~\text{MeV}$ to suppress low-energy backgrounds.

 For the detector masses, we take a fiducial volume of 112~tons of liquid argon for SBND, corresponding to $N_T = 9.4 \times 10^{28}$ argon nuclei, and 476~tons for ICARUS, corresponding to $N_T = 4.0 \times 10^{29}$.
 For ICARUS we assume an exposure of $3.8 \times 10^{20}$~POT on the BNB, based on current running~\cite{DiNoto:2024nwm}.
+Note that ICARUS also obtains a neutrino flux from the NuMI beam which has delivered $2.28 \times 10^{20}$ POT for antineutrino mode in RHC \cite{DiNoto:2024nwm}.
+We expect the constraints from the NuMI flux to be comparable yet slightly weaker than the constraints obtained from the BNB.

 For SBND, which has only recently begun taking data and does not yet have a mono-photon analysis, we adopt a benchmark exposure of $6.6 \times 10^{20}$~POT and apply the same uniform 10\% efficiency across all kinematic bins.
 Modest variations in the assumed POT exposures do not qualitatively impact our results.